-3. Accounts receivable
+4. Accounts receivable

 The Company sells oil and natural gas to various customers and participates with other parties in the drilling, completion and operation of oil and natural gas wells.
 Joint interest and oil and natural gas sales receivables related to these operations are generally unsecured.
 Accounts receivable for joint interest billings are recorded as amounts billed to customers less an allowance for doubtful accounts.

 Amounts are considered past due after 30 days.
 The Company determines joint interest operations accounts receivable allowances based on management's assessment of the creditworthiness of the joint interest owners and as the operator in the majority of its wells the ability to realize the receivables through netting of anticipated future production revenues.
 The Company maintains an allowance for doubtful accounts for estimated losses inherent in its accounts receivable portfolio.
 In establishing the required allowance, management considers historical losses, current receivables aging, and existing industry and economic data.
 The Company reviews its allowance for doubtful accounts quarterly.
 Past due balances over 90 days and over a specified amount are reviewed individually for collectability.
 Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is remote.

-Accounts receivable consist of the following components as of June 30, 2012 and December 31, 2011:
+Accounts receivable consist of the following components as of December 31:

-(in thousands) June 30, 2012 December 31, 20
+Joint operations, net (1) 30,925 24,190 Other 4,470 511 (in thousands) 2012 2011

-Oil and natural gas sales \$ 38 3,945 \$ 49,434
+Other 4,470 511 Oil and natural gas sales \$ 48,445 \$ 49,434

-Joint operations(1) 31 L,104 24,190
+Joint operations, net (1) 30,925 24,190

-Other 1 L,783 511
+Total \$ 83,840 \$ 74,135 Other 4,470 511

-Total, net \$ 71 L,832 \$ 74,135
+Total \$ 83,840 \$ 74,135

-(1) Accounts receivable for joint operations are presented net of an allowance for doubtful accounts of approximately \$0.1 million at each of June 30, 2012 and December 31, 2011.
+(1) Accounts receivable for joint operations are presented net of an allowance for doubtful accounts of approximately \$0.1 million at each of December 31, 2012 and 2011.

-4. Derivative financial instruments
+5. Derivative financial instruments

 The Company uses derivative financial instruments to reduce exposure to fluctuations in the prices of oil and natural gas.
-By removing a significant portion of the price volatility associated with future production, the Company expects to mitigate, but not eliminate, the potential effects of variability in cash flows from operations due to fluctuations in commodity prices.
+By removing a significant portion of the price volatility associated with future production, the Company expects to mitigate, but not to eliminate, the potential effects of variability in cash flows from operations due to fluctuations in commodity prices.
 These transactions are primarily in the form of collars, swaps, puts and basis swaps.
 In addition, the Company enters into derivative contracts in the form of interest rate derivatives to minimize the effects of fluctuations in interest rates.

-Derivative instruments are recorded at fair value and are included on the unaudited consolidated balance sheets as assets or liabilities.
-The Company netted the fair value of derivative instruments by counterparty in the accompanying unaudited consolidated balance sheets where the right of offset exists.
+Derivative instruments are recorded at fair value and are included on the consolidated balance sheets as assets or liabilities.
+The Company netted the fair value of derivative instruments by counterparty in the accompanying consolidated balance sheets where the right of offset exists.
 The Company determines the fair value of its derivative financial instruments utilizing pricing models for significantly similar instruments.
 Inputs to the pricing models include publicly available prices and forward price curves generated from a compilation of data gathered from third parties.

 The Company's derivatives were not designated as hedges for accounting purposes for any of the periods presented.
-Accordingly, the changes in fair value are recognized in the unaudited consolidated statements of operations in the period of change.
+Accordingly, the changes in fair value are recognized in the consolidated statement of operations in the period of change.
 Realized and unrealized gains and losses on derivatives are included in cash flows from operating activities (see Note F).

-5. Other current liabilities
+6. Other current liabilities

-Other current liabilities consist of the following components as of June 30, 2012 and December 31, 2011:
+Other current liabilities consist of the following components as of December 31:

-(in thousands) June 30, 2012 Decer nber 31, 2011 Lease operating expense payable \$ 6,663 \$ 5,297 Prepaid drilling liability 1,995 2,378 Production taxes payable 1,591 1,493 Deferred income taxes payable 1,506 Current portion of asset retirement obligations 393 506 Other accrued liabilities 3,350 5,245 Total other current liabilities \$ 15,498 \$ 14,919
+(in thousands) 2012 2011

+Lease operating expense payable \$ 9,766 \$ 5,297

+Prepaid drilling liability 2,916 2,378

+Production taxes payable 2,121 1,493

+Current portion of asset retirement obligations 385 506

+Other accrued liabilities 2,782 5,245

+Total other current liabilities \$ 17,970 \$ 14,919